Rethinking Git Pre-Commit Hooks

 December 2025

 I've worked on many projects where, as part of the development setup, tools like Husky are used to automatically inject git pre-commit hooks.
 Once installed, these hooks run locally on the developer's machine and force every commit to pass whatever checks the team has enabled.
-If a commit doesn't pass, git will reject it, preventing you from saving a local checkpoint of your work.
+If a commit doesn't pass, git will reject it, preventing you from saving your work.
 Common checks include enforcing code formatting, checking for untracked files, or even running unit tests.

 First, why is enforcing checks on every commit a bad thing?
 Because some developers, like me, make lots of draft commits that are never meant to be shared.
 I use commits as checkpoints.
 I might be experimenting with something risky and want an easy rollback point, or it might be the end of the day and I want to save my work.
 None of these commits will be reviewed by others.
 They only exist for me.